urda/website/_posts/2010-09-09-inking-in-silverlight.md

   - Silverlight
   - XAML
 ---
 Users with touch screens, stylus-enabled screens, or USB stylus pads appreciate the ability to write and markup documents and files.
 Plenty of modern applications today support inking natively (Example: OneNote 2010, one application I use in conjunction with my Lenovo tablet as a digital notebook on most days of the week) for a variety of purposes and actions.
 You may not know it already, but Silverlight has all the required libraries in place to utilizing inking on screen.
-So today I&#8217;ve put together a little Silverlight web app to demonstrate.
+So today I've put together a little Silverlight web app to demonstrate.

 The first thing we need to do is define our XAML that will build the visual layout of our web application.
 In this case we will just call this our MainPage.xaml: